 Life Launch – Our Life Skills Program for Young Adults from Foster Care

 Life Launch is a unique life skills program for young adults from Finally Family Homes.
-We serve college-aged youth (18-24 years old) who’ve experienced foster care and need extra support as they grow into contributing, successful members of the adult community.
+We serve college-aged youth (18-24 years old) who’ve experienced foster care and need extra support as they grow into contributing, successful adults.

-According to national studies, 4,000 youth age out of foster care in California each year, and 65% of these youth leave foster care with no place to call home.
+According to national studies, 4,000 youth age out of foster care in California each year, and 65% leave foster care with no place to call home.
 Most of these youth have not received the kind of personal investment giving them the skills they need to succeed in life.

 What Our Life Skills Progam Is and How it Works